Premier League Primary Stars

 The lesson encourages the pupils to share ideas within small group discussion, whilst inspiring them to demonstrate positive and respectful behaviours within the classroom.

 Soccer Safety School

-The Soccer Safety School lesson was designed to help educate children on how to play safe within the community.
+The Soccer Safety School lessons was designed to help educate children and young people how to be safe when travelling within the local community.

 Player Ambassador: Dan Gosling

 The AFC Bournemouth Rail Safety lessons works in partnership with Network Rail to educate school children around staying safe when using trains, and around train lines.
 The lesson uses group work and small quizzes to encourage the children to think about times when they would have used the train lines and promote positive thinking on rail safety.